Canadian Heritage Rivers System: History

+The most recent designation under the Canadian Heritage Rivers System has been a 718-kilometre segment of the North Saskatchewan River in Alberta, which was originally nominated by Smoky Lake County in 2021, and finally designated in 2024 and extends the 49-kilometre portion within Banff National Park which was originally recognized in 1989.

 Designated rivers

 The rivers currently designated as a Canadian Heritage River are:

 Nominated rivers

 Quebec participation

 Quebec is the only province or territory to not have a designated or nominated river.
 The province withdrew its participation in the Canadian Heritage Rivers System in 2006.

 Quebec's lack of participation affects nominations and designations for rivers shared with other provinces.
 In 1998, the New Brunswick portion of the Restigouche River was designated (as "Upper Restigouche"), while the Quebec portion was not.
 The Ottawa River was nominated in 2007 and designated in 2016, but only the Ontario portion of the river was included.
 The federal government says it's working with Quebec "to establish recognition of the heritage value of Quebec's stretch of the Outaouais River".

+Recent program updates

+Changes to the program's Principles, Procedures and Operational Guidelines, and the latest Strategic Plan have aimed to modernize the system.

+Specifically, the 2020-2030 Strategic Plan identifies four priorities: